 FDA issues letter to healthcare providers, warning of an association between all breast implants and BIA-ALCL.

 Ideal recalls structured breast implants after problems with deflation.

 FDA issues warning letters to Mentor and Sientra for failure to comply with post-approval study requirements.

 Upon FDA request, Allergan recalls its Biocell textured implants and tissue expanders globally.

 Class-action lawsuit is filed against Allergan over its Biocell recall and links to BIA-ALCL.

 Source: FDA Website

 How did breast implants get approved by the FDA?

 During the 1960s when the first silicone breast was implanted, little regulation existed.
-Then as safety concerns began in the late 1970’s, the FDA passed the Medical Devices Amendment, requiring all new devices to be regulated.
+Then as safety concerns began in the late 1970s, Congress passed the Medical Devices Amendments of 1976, requiring all new devices to be regulated.
 But things turned more serious in the late 1980s with claims that breast implant ruptures caused cancer and autoimmune diseases, so the FDA began requiring manufacturers like Dow Corning to conduct trial studies.
-In 1991 the FDA determined there wasn’t sufficient evidence to prove or disprove their safety, and banned their use for augmentation in 1992.
-In November 2006, the FDA lifted its 14-year-long ban on their use in augmentation, licensing Mentor and Allergan as manufacturers.
-Today, the FDA continues to monitor trial studies of breast implants, but safety concerns still exist, most recently with their link to Anaplastic Large Cell Lymphoma (ALCL), a cancer of the immune system.
+In 1991, the FDA determined there wasn’t sufficient evidence to prove or disprove their safety, banning their use for augmentation, in 1992.
+In November 2006, the FDA lifted its 14-year ban on their use in augmentation, licensing Mentor and Allergan as manufacturers.
+Today, the FDA continues to monitor trial studies of breast implants, but safety concerns still exist, most recently with their link to breast implant-associated anaplastic large cell lymphoma.

 Source: Online Britannica